GLOBE Protocol Bundle: ENSO

 - Monthly Surface Air Temperature Anomaly

-- Nighttime Skin Temperature
+- Monthly Nighttime surface (Skin) Temperature

 Precipitation data are complemented by cloud data and water vapor data.
 ENSO can lead to changes in these patterns.